Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/recursion.md

 These principles can be applied to a wide range of problems in computer science,
 Which we'll explore further in the following sections.

+### Call Stack

+Before we move on,
+Let's take a moment to understand how recursion works under the hood.

+Think of each recursive call to `ClimbSteps`,
+As sending a climber to ascend the staircase.

+When the function calls itself,
+It's like it's sending another climber to ascend a slightly smaller staircase.

+The original climber waits at his step until the climber he sent finishes his climb.

+In terms of a call stack,
+Each climber represents a function call placed on the stack.

+The call at the top of the stack is the current step being climbed,
+And the calls below it are the steps waiting to be completed.

+Each call waits for the calls above it (the steps yet to be climbed) to complete before it can finish.

+So, when you call `ClimbSteps(n)`,
+You place n calls (climbers) on the stack.

+As each call completes (each climber reaches the top of their staircase),
+It's removed from the stack.

+The process continues until the stack is empty—all steps are climbed,
+And all climbers have finished.

+In essence,
+The call stack is crucial to managing the flow of execution in recursive calls,
+Ensuring that each function call is addressed correctly and executed in the correct order,
+No matter how many recursive calls are made.

+It is also important to note that the call stack is finite,
+And every recursive call takes up space on the stack.

+If you have too many recursive calls,
+You will eventually run out of space on the stack,
+Resulting in a **stack overflow** error.

+### Tail Call Optimization

+While we did tell you that recursion takes space on the call stack,
+Some modern compilers are smart,
+And can use a cheeky trick called tail call optimization (TCO),
+To reduce the space used by recursion.

+In essence, if the very last act of a function is to call itself,
+The compiler can skip adding a new climber and simply let the current one climb further.

+In other words,
+The compiler can reuse the current stack frame for the next recursive call instead of adding a new one.

+However, not all programming languages support this optimization,
+But when they do, it's like having a single,
+Tireless climber that efficiently completes the climb without causing a queue on the staircase.

+Scheme, Erland, and Scala are some of the languages that support TCO, while Python and Java do not.
+JavaScript also supports TCO in the spec, starting with ES6, but it's not yet implemented in most browsers.

+So what’s the point?
+Recursive implementations are often more concise and readable when compared with iterative alternatives.
+But they may be undesirable in production workloads because of the potential for stack overflows.
+Tail call recursion unlocks the benefits and avoids the downsides.

+## When to Use Recursion?

+The beauty of recursion lies in its ability to express complex problems in a few lines of code.

+While iterating with loops can achieve the same results,
+The ability to decompose a problem into smaller instances of itself makes recursion a favorite technique in problem-solving.

+You may use recursion when the problem fits into one of the following patterns.

+### Divide and Conquer